CSU Fullerton hosts Tucker and Long Beach State - WTOP News

 Fullerton, California; Saturday, 5 p.m.
 EST

-BOTTOM LINE: Long Beach State visits CSU Fullerton after Savannah Tucker scored 26 points in Long Beach State’s 79-68 loss to the UCSD Tritons.
+BOTTOM LINE: Long Beach State faces CSU Fullerton after Savannah Tucker scored 26 points in Long Beach State’s 79-68 loss to the UCSD Tritons.

-The Beach have gone 5-1 against Big West opponents.
+The Beach are 5-1 in Big West play.
 Long Beach State leads the Big West with 34.0 points per game in the paint led by Jada Crawshaw averaging 12.0.

 CSU Fullerton is shooting 36.2% from the field this season, 2.0 percentage points lower than the 38.2% Long Beach State allows to opponents.
-Long Beach State averages 5.1 made 3-pointers per game this season, 0.8 more makes per game than CSU Fullerton gives up.
+Long Beach State averages 6.8 more points per game (69.3) than CSU Fullerton allows to opponents (62.5).

+The Titans and Beach match up Saturday for the first time in conference play this season.

-TOP PERFORMERS: Madelynn Muniz is shooting 35.2% from beyond the arc with 1.9 made 3-pointers per game for the Titans, while averaging 6.2 points.
+Tucker is shooting 29.6% from beyond the arc with 1.4 made 3-pointers per game for the Beach, while averaging 15.9 points.

 LAST 10 GAMES: Titans: 2-8, averaging 63.5 points, 31.1 rebounds, 11.1 assists, 7.4 steals and 2.9 blocks per game while shooting 37.8% from the field.
 Their opponents have averaged 62.1 points per game.